Zerdoum/Harborth_constant/README.md

 # Description

-* This is the program to compute the Harborth constant g(G) by brute force, that accompanies our article: "On the Harborth constant of `C_3 ⊕ C_3n`
+* This is a program to compute the Harborth constant g(G), that accompanies our article: "On the Harborth constant of `C_3 ⊕ C_3n`

 * G is a finite abelian group.